 Mortgage rate pricing is based much on insurance:

-Insurable mortgages do not necessarily require you to pay an insurance premium when you are providing a down payment larger than 20%.
-However, if the insurers rules allow, the lender has the option to obtain insurance them selves.
+Insurable mortgages do not necessarily require an insurance premium when you are providing a down payment larger than 20%.
+However, if the insurers rules allow, the lender has the option to obtain insurance themselves.
+As a result, the borrower rarely knows if and when their mortgage is officially insurable.
+The maximum amortization will be limited to 25 years, similar as an insured mortgage would be.

 Uninsurable mortgages do not meet the insurers rules; such as refinances and mortgages with amortization longer than 25 years.
-So, no premium can be paid by either the borrower of the lender to obtain default insurance.
-The risk associated with these mortgages is passed onto the borrower via higher interest rates.
+This is arguably the biggest difference between insured and uninsurable mortgages.
+As a result, no premium is paid by either the borrower of the lender to obtain default insurance.
+The risk with this type of mortgage is passed onto the borrower via higher interest rates.
+Having said that, uninsurable mortgages are often far more flexible in terms of borrowing guidelines.
+We are happy to discuss the distinct differences in those borrowing guidelines.